-Spanish-style bullfighting is called la corrida de toros (“the running of bulls”) or la fiesta brava (“the ferocious festival”).
-In a traditional corrida, three matadores (“killers”), each fight two bulls, each of which is at least four years old and weighs 460–600 kg.
-Each matador has six assistants — two picadores (“lancers”) mounted on horseback, three banderilleros (“flagmen”) – who along with the matadors are collectively known as toreros (“bullfighters”) – and a mozo de espada (“sword page”).
-Collectively they comprise a cuadrilla (“entourage”).
+The traditional and most famous form of Spanish-style bullfighting is called la corrida de toros, ‘the coursing [hunting at a run] of bulls’, or more generally la fiesta brava, ‘the fierce festival’.
+In a traditional corrida, three matadors, ‘killers’, each fight two bulls, each of which is at least four years old and weighs at least 460kg (1,000 lbs / 72 stone) in a primary category ring.
+Each matador has six assistants — two picadores (“lancers”) mounted on horseback, three banderilleros (“flagmen”) – who along with the matadors are collectively known as toreros (“bullfighters”, although more correctly ‘those who deal with bulls’) – and a mozo de espada, ‘sword page’.
+Collectively they comprise a cuadrilla, ‘troop’.

-The modern corrida is highly ritualized, with three distinct stages or tercios (“thirds”), the start of each being announced by a trumpet sound.
-The participants first enter the arena in a parade, called the paseíllo, to salute the presiding dignitary, accompanied by band music.
-Torero costumes are inspired by 18th century Andalusian clothing, and matadors are easily distinguished by the gold of their traje de luces (“suit of lights”) as opposed to the lesser banderilleros who are also called toreros de plata (“bullfighters of silver”).
+The modern corrida is highly ritualized, with three distinct acts or tercios, ‘thirds’, the start of each being announced by a trumpet sound.
+The participants first enter the arena in a parade, called the paseíllo, ‘procession’, to salute the presiding dignitary, accompanied by band music.
+Torero costumes are inspired by 18th century Andalusian clothing, and matadors are easily distinguished by the gold of their traje de luces, ‘suit of lights’ as opposed to their banderilleros who are also called toreros de plata, ‘bullfighters of silver’.

-Next, the bull enters the ring to be tested for ferocity by the matador and banderilleros with the magenta and gold capote (“dress cape”).
-This is the first stage, the tercio de varas (“the lancing third”), and the matador first confronts the bull with the capote, observing the behaviour of the bull while performing a tanda (“series of passes”) to impress the crowd.
+Next, the bull enters the ring to be tested for ferocity by the matador and banderilleros with the magenta and gold capote, ‘cape’.
+This is the first act, the tercio de varas, ‘the third of the lances’, and the matador first confronts the bull with the capote, observing the behaviour of the bull while performing tandas de pases, ‘series of passes’, to impress the crowd.

-In the next stage, the tercio de banderillas (“the third of flags”), the three banderilleros each attempt to plant two banderillas, sharp barbed sticks into the bull’s shoudlers.
-These anger and invigorate the bull who has been tired by his attacks on the horse and the damage he has taken from the lance.
+In the next act, the tercio de banderillas, ‘third of the flags’, the three banderilleros each attempt to plant two banderillas, barbed multicoloured sticks – often in the colours of the flag of the country, region or town – into the bull’s shoudlers.
+These reinvigorate the bull who has been tired by struggling against the weight of the armoured heavy horse and the damage he has taken from the lance.
 Sometimes a matador will place his own banderillas.

-In the final stage, the tercio de muerte (“the third of death”), the matador re-enters the ring alone with a small red cape, or muleta, and a sword.
-It is a common misconception that the color red is supposed to anger the bull, but bulls, in fact, are colorblind.
-The cape is thought to be red to mask the bull’s blood, although this is now also a matter of tradition.
-The matador uses his cape to attract the bull in a series of passes which serve the dual purpose of wearing the animal down for kill and producing a beautiful display or faena.
-He may also demonstrate his domination over the bull by caping it especially close to his bod.
-The faena is the entire performance with the muleta and it is usually broken down into tandas, “series”, of passes.
-The faena ends with a final series of passes in which the matador with a muleta attempts to maneuver the bull into a position to stab it between the shoulder blades and through the aorta or heart.
-The act of thrusting the sword is called an estocada.
+In the final act, the tercio de muerte, ‘third of death’, the matador re-enters the ring alone with a small red cape, or muleta, and a sword.
+It is a common misconception that the colour red is supposed to anger the bull, but bulls, in fact, are functionally colour-blind.
+The cape is thought to have been red to mask the bull’s blood, although it is also a matter of tradition.
+The matador uses his muleta to attract the bull in a series of passes which serve the dual purpose of wearing the animal down for kill and producing a beautiful and dangerous dance-like display or faena.
+He may also demonstrate his domination over the bull by caping it especially close to his body.

 If the matador has performed particularly well, the crowd may petition the president to award the matador an ear of the bull by waving white handkerchiefs.
 If his performance was exceptional, he will award two, and in certain more rural rings a tail can still be awarded.
-Very rarely, if the public or the matador believe that the bull has fought bravely, they may petition the president of the plaza to grant the bull an indulto before the tercio de muerte.
-This is when the bull’s life is spared and allowed to leave the ring alive and return to the ranch where it came from.
-Then the bull becomes a stud bull for the rest of his life.
+Very rarely, if the public and matador believe that the bull has fought particularly bravely, they may petition the president of the plaza to grant the bull an indulto, ‘pardon’, before the estocada.
+The bull’s life is then spared and it is allowed to leave the ring alive and return to the ranch where it came from to become a stud bull for the rest of its life.